 GIF images have certainly grown in popularity in recent years, so why not consider adding one to your next Google Slides presentation?

 The Google Slides tutorial below can help you add a GIF to your next presentation.
 Learn how to upload your own GIFs or source them to add motion imagery to your upcoming Google Slides presentation.

 Tip 20.
 Print Your Finished Slides

 Even if your slides will be delivered on-screen, it helps to have printed copies that you keep at the ready.
 I always print my slides before presenting to give me a copy to proofread.
 There's something about seeing your slides on paper that can help you catch errors you might have otherwise missed.

 When printing your presentation, try to save as much paper and ink as possible.
-Use the Google Slides tutorial below to print your slides for maximum efficiency!
+Use the Google Slides tutorial below to print your slides for the most efficiency!